zhixingheyi-tian/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 Step 2.
 Launch Spark ***ThriftServer***

 After configuration, you can launch Spark Thift Server.
 And use Beeline command line tool to connect to the Thrift Server to execute DDL or DML operations.
 And the data cache will automatically take effect for Parquet or ORC file sources.
-To help you to do a quick verification of cache functionality, below steps will reuse database metastore created in the [Working with OAP Index](#Working-with-OAP-Index) which contains `oap_test` table definition.
+To help you to do a quick verification of cache functionality, below steps will reuse database metastore created in the [Working with OAP-Cache Index](#Working-with-OAP-Cache-Index) which contains `oap_test` table definition.
 In production, Spark Thrift Server will have its own metastore database directory or metastore service and use DDL's  through Beeline for creating your tables.

 When you run ```spark-shell``` to create table `oap_test`, `metastore_db` will be created in the directory from which you run '$SPARK_HOME/bin/spark-shell'.
 Go the same directory you ran Spark Shell and then execute the following command to launch Thrift JDBC server.
 ```